Aveek-Saha/DuskPlayer/README.md

 <img src ="https://img.shields.io/github/forks/Aveek-Saha/MusicPlayer.svg?style=flat-square">
 </h3>

 A minimalistic music player, designed for simplicity.
-Built on electron, using Node for the backend, Howler for handling music playback, Express for routing, AngularJS and Bootstrap for the frontend, and jsmediatags to retrieve the ID3 tags.
+Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and jsmediatags to retrieve the ID3 tags.

 This can also serve as a starting point to impliment your own front-end/UI to the Player.